 The most informative recommendations are written by those for whom you have done technical work or research similar to the type you will do as a graduate student in our program.
-Most often, this will be a professor in engineering or science with whom you have taken a course with a significant project component, an undergraduate (or master’s) thesis advisor, etc. It may also be a professor in the social sciences or humanities.
-Supervisors or even co-workers in current or recent jobs are also often able to provide useful insights; however, we may be less likely to know them.
-Depending on how long it has been since you have been out of school, some combination of one or two (usually two) professors and one or two work supervisors (usually one) is the most common choice.
-Recommendations from people with whom you have not worked are generally not considered informative.
+Most often, this will be a professor in engineering or science with whom you have taken a course with a significant project component, or an undergraduate (or master’s) thesis advisor.
+Depending on how long it has been since you have been out of school, some combination of one or two professors and one or two work supervisors is the most common choice.

 English proficiency exam